rickclephas/KMP-NativeCoroutines/README.md

 ## Usage

 Using your Kotlin Coroutines code from Swift is almost as easy as calling the Kotlin code.
-Just use the wrapper functions in Swift to get Observables, Publishers or async functions.
+Just use the wrapper functions in Swift to get Observables, Publishers, AsyncStreams or async functions.

 ### Kotlin